-How to implement navigation display between content of previous/next document tags `prevArchive`/`nextArchive`?
+How to implement navigation display between content for previous/next document tags `prevArchive`/`nextArchive`?

-In website operation, providing a smooth reading experience for readers is the key to improving user satisfaction and website value.When users finish browsing an excellent article or product introduction, if they can conveniently see the related content of "Previous" or "Next", it will undoubtedly greatly increase their stay time on the website, forming a more natural browsing path.
-This is very beneficial for SEO optimization and content dissemination.prevArchiveandnextArchiveHelp us easily achieve this navigation between content display.
+In website operation, providing a smooth reading experience for readers is the key to enhancing user satisfaction and website value.After a user finishes reading an excellent article or product introduction, if they can easily see related content such as 'Previous' or 'Next', it will undoubtedly greatly increase their time spent on the website, forming a more natural browsing path.
+This is very beneficial for SEO optimization and content dissemination.AnQi CMS, as a powerful content management system, fully understands this need and provides simple and efficient template tags for itprevArchiveandnextArchiveHelp us easily implement this navigation display between content.

-In most cases, we will place the links to 'Previous Article' and 'Next Article' at the bottom of the document detail page or in the sidebar.When accessing a document, Safe CMS will determine the "previous" and "next" documents based on the category of the document and the default sorting within the category (usually by publish time or ID in ascending or descending order).
+In most cases, we would place the "Previous" and "Next" links at the bottom of the document detail page or in the sidebar.When accessing a document, AnQi CMS will determine the "previous" and "next" documents logically based on the category of the document and the default sorting of the document within the category (usually in ascending or descending order of publication time or ID).

 • Id: The unique identifier of the document.

-• DescriptionThe brief description of the document, which can be used as supplementary navigation information, or displayed when the mouse hovers over it.
+• Description: A brief description of the document that can be used as a navigation supplement or displayed on hover.

-We can flexibly select and combine these fields according to actual design requirements to build a beautiful and practical document navigation.
+We can flexibly choose and combine these fields according to the actual design requirements to build a beautiful and practical document navigation.

-Practice: How to implement navigation display in templates
+Practice: How to implement navigation display in the template.

-Let us look at how to implement the 'Previous/Next' navigation display in the security CMS through some specific template code examples.
-These code snippets are usually placed in the template files of the document detail page (for examplearchive/detail.html)in it.
+Let's go through some specific template code examples to see how to implement the 'Previous/Next' navigation display in Anqi CMS.
+These code snippets are usually placed in the template files of the document detail page (for examplearchive/detail.html).

 1. Basic Text Navigation